alf027/tacoshack/README.md

 ## Startup instructions

+### Install nodejs

+https://nodejs.org/en/download/ here is the link to the latest version

-navigate to the project directory and run
+Navigate to the project directory in a terminal/cmd window and run

 ### `npm install`

-installs application packages
+Installs application packages

 ### `npm start`